oboekevin/OcuPhysics/README.md

 ### Mac OSX:

 We tried to set up the environment on Yosmite, but got mach-o errors, i.e. mismatching architecture.
 The easy solution is to use Windows.
 The hard solution is to make sure everything is the same architecture; 32-bit is going to be a better bet, but installers will want to give you 64-bit.
+We couldn't get this to work.

 ### Gentoo (TJ computers):